How To Be Both – Ali Smith

 Via each other, both Georgie and Francesco come to have a deeper understanding of the world.

 There was a lot more world : cause roads that look set to take you in one direction will sometimes twist back on themselves without ever seeming anything other than straight, … many things get forgiven in the course of a life : nothing is finished or unchangeable except death and even death will bend a little if what you tell of it is told right.

 ✎ “Written in poetry-like prose we discover the two main characters are inexplicably linked and everything comes together at the end.
 It is very much a product of Smith’s usual cleverness and writing prowess but it does require effort to not miss anything.
 I certainly did miss stuff!” – Rachel

 ✎ “If I was cleverer I think would enjoy Ali Smith’s writing more.
 Not dissing myself, it is what it is!
-I read this book not quite following what was going on, not the first of her novels that I’ve been excited about reading and then along the way thought ‘argh, I don’t get it’.” – Suzy
+I read this book sometimes in awe, and sometimes not quite following what was going on.
+Not the first of her novels that I’ve been excited about reading only to swing between ‘argh, I don’t get it’ and ‘this is genius’.” – Suzy